TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 It's time for some Test-First Ruby!
 That means you'll be downloading a bunch of test files and your job will be to make them pass.
 It's a great way to start writing some real Ruby scripts and learn some testing at the same time.
 First, you'll probably want to skip ahead and read about testing in the section below called "Testing 101".
 There's a homework assignment there but it shouldn't take long.
 Or just wing it...

 * Go to [testfirst.org's Learn Ruby section](http://testfirst.org/learn_ruby) and follow the installation instructions.
 Basically, you'll be either cloning their Github repository or downloading a zipped file containing all the test files (there are 15).
 By opening the main index.html file in a browser, you'll have instructions waiting for you that describe what's going on, how to run the tests, and where to put your code so the tests can see it.
 The exercises start easy but some of them can be pretty challenging, so good luck!
+* If you absolutely must use an in-browser environment (it would be better for you to do this on your own machine), one is available specifically for these exercises at [http://testfirst.org/live](http://testfirst.org/live).

+**How was this?** It should be difficult but do-able.
+How long did it take?
+Please [shoot us a quick email](mailto:curriculum@theodinproject.com) to let us know.

 ##### Additional Resources